hupe1980/gatsby-plugin-webfonts/gatsby-plugin-webfonts/README.md

 ## Self Hosted Fonts

 Add your own self hosted font files.
 The plugin will handle the imports & preloading.
-Strategy is always `selfHosted`, subsets are already defined within your font file.
+Strategy is always `selfHosted`, subsets are already defined within your font file, preconnect is unnecessary as the fonts will be served from your already connected host.

 ```javascript
 module.exports = {